 8.1.2.2 At the end, add the following new subparagraphs:

-“(g) A plan indicating the boundaries of the zones and the location of the electrical and non-electrical equipment installed in the relevant zones intended for used in explosion danger areas;”.
+“(g) A plan indicating the boundaries of the zones and the location of the electrical and non-electrical equipment installed in the relevant zones intended for used in explosion hazardous areas;”.

 8.1.2.3 Add the following new sub-paragraphs:

-“(t) A plan approved by a recognized classification society indicating the boundaries of the zones and the location of the electrical and non-electrical equipment installed in the relevant zone intended to be used in explosion danger areas, as well as self-contained protection systems;
+“(t) A plan approved by a recognized classification society indicating the boundaries of the zones and the location of the electrical and non-electrical equipment installed in the relevant zone intended to be used in explosion hazardous areas, as well as self-contained protection systems;

-(v) A list of or general plan indicating the fixed installations and equipment installed outside the explosion danger areas that may be used during loading, unloading, gas-freeing, berthing or during a stay in the immediate vicinity of or within an onshore assigned zone, if not referred to in (r) and (u).
+(v) A list of or general plan indicating the fixed installations and equipment installed outside the explosion hazardous areas that may be used during loading, unloading, gas-freeing, berthing or during a stay in the immediate vicinity of or within an onshore assigned zone, if not referred to in (r) and (u).

 The documents listed in (r) to (v) shall bear the stamp of the competent authority issuing the certificate of approval.”.